GSA/fedramp-tailored/pages/Appendices.md

 - Unauthorized personnel performing maintenance are supervised by authorized personnel.
  | ☐ Inherited    ☐ Partially-Inherited  |
 | 30. | MP-2 | Media Access |
-- Removable media is strictly prohibited within the system&#39;s authorization boundary.
+- Removable media is strictly prohibited within the system's authorization boundary.
  | ☐ Inherited    ☐ Partially-Inherited  |
 | 31. | MP-6 | Media Sanitization |
 - Any component used within the authorization boundary is securely sanitized upon removal from the system, prior to disposal or re-use.